deiluca/cerebral_organoid_quant_mri/README.md

 ## Data preparation

-1. Download the data from x: Describe how to unpack exactly and where
+1. Download the data from Zenodo and unpack it in data/data_zenodo

 2. Image extraction and data preparation
     ```